iden3/snarkjs/README.md

 ### Debugging tip

 If you a feel a command is taking longer than it should, re-run it with a `-v` or `--verbose` option to see more details about how it's progressing and where it's getting blocked.

 ## Guide

-> If this is your first time using circom and snarkjs, we recommend going through [this tutorial](https://blog.iden3.io/first-zk-proof.html) first.

 ### 0. Create and move into a new directory
 ```sh